eMatthiola/Lottery/README.md

 # Lottery
-This is a lottery system in java.
-It support two ways lottery algritem and it can support TPS 8k, QPS 8w in 15 VMs.
+This is a lottery system implemented in Java.
+It supports two lottery algorithms and can handle up to 8k TPS and 80k QPS across 15 virtual machines